-Main Characters: Newt Scamander (featured in the Fantastic Beasts franchise), Cedric Diggory, and Nymphadora Tonks.
+Main Characters: Newt Scamander (featured in the Fantastic Beasts franchise), Cedric Diggory, and Nymphadora Tonks

-"You might belong in Hufflepuff, where they are just and loyal, those patient Hufflepuffs are true and unafraid of toil."— J.K Rowling, Harry Potter and the Philosopher's Stone
+"You might belong in Hufflepuff, where they are just and loyal.
+Those patient Hufflepuffs are true and unafraid of toil."— J.K Rowling, Harry Potter and the Philosopher's Stone

 Humbleness: Unlike the other houses, which are all prone to arrogance, Hufflepuffs almost never display this trait.
 They are modest and humble in everything that they do and tend to stay away from those who exude self-importance.

-Naivety: Hufflepuffs are generally optimists and able to find the good in everything, but this does mean that they can be naive.
+Naivety: Hufflepuffs are generally optimists and are able to find the good in everything, but this does mean that they can be naive.
 If they're not careful, they can be easily tricked and taken advantage of.

-Poor Self-Esteem: Because Hufflepuffs have a tendency towards modesty, they can sometimes fail to see their own worth.
+Low Self-Esteem: Because Hufflepuffs have a tendency towards modesty, they can sometimes fail to see their own worth.
 At best, this can cause them to simply underestimate themselves, but at worst it can cause severe problems with a lack of confidence and self-worth.